 hclo intermolecular forces

-hclo intermolecular forces is one type of force in which it is follow dipole-dipole interactions or force. and it attrack between positive end of one molecules to negative end of another molecules. and chlo is a polar molecules.
+hclo intermolecular forces is one type of force in which it is follow dipole-dipole interactions or force. and it attract between positive end of one molecules to negative end of another molecules. and hclo is a polar molecules.

-dipole-dipole force are attractive among polar molecules. the dipole-dipole force is more interactive take place on polar molecules. dipole-dipole force is formed with the help of electronegative of atoms. chlo have dipole-dipole force.
-So, chlo attracted dipole-dipole force. and it attracted between positive end to negative end.
+dipole-dipole force are attractive among polar molecules. the dipole-dipole force is more interactive take place on polar molecules. and dipole-dipole force occur between molecules with the help of electronegative of atoms. you know that, nh3 intermolecular forces have also dipole-dipole force and hydrogen bond. dipole dipole forces and hydrogen bonding also occur between nh3 molecules. so we can say that, it attracted between positive end to negative end.